-A major goal of this and most every university course is for you to learn and appreciate subject material.
+A major goal of this course and most others university course is for you to learn and appreciate subject material.
 Academic dishonesty ("cheating") actively prevents you from achieving this goal.
-Academic dishonesty is taken seriously by the University and by me, and will not be tolerated.
-(See the TAMU-C Code of Student Conduct and the TAMU-C Procedures A 13.04, 13.12, 13.31, and 13.32.)
+Academic dishonesty is taken seriously by the University and by me and will not be tolerated.
+(See the ETAMU Code of Student Conduct and the ETAMU Procedures A 13.04, 13.12, 13.31, and 13.32.)